-Why should younger employees care about retirement benefits?
-Even though retirement might seem far away to them, the benefits of long-term investing are significant.
+Even though retirement might seem far away to young employees, the benefits of long-term investing are significant.
 The longer an investment is kept, the more money it will accrue.

 If finances are tight, people can still budget to save.
 Cutting small incremental expenses—such as takeout meals, throwaway magazines, and daily coffee from that trendy cafe—can add up.

 Contributing as little as 1% of income into a TFSA can grow into substantial savings for those in their 20s.
-Employees in their 30s should start investing more, at least 5% to 10% of gross family income, in RRSPs or TFSAs.
+Employees in their 30s should invest at least 5% to 10% of gross family income in RRSPs or TFSAs.

 An employer-sponsored group retirement savings plan makes investing easy for employees.
 If they agree to have you deduct a set amount from their salaries each month, they're guaranteed to stick to investing.

-Some employees might need additional encouragement to "save for a rainy day."
+Some employees might need additional encouragement to start saving.
 This is a great opportunity for you to bring in a financial expert, like Montridge, to educate them on the basics of financial planning.

 They should understand how investing works, how to decide which investments are appropriate for themselves, and how they can become successful lifelong investors.
-Investing -- (with the exception of true investment experts) -- should always be a function of individual risk tolerance and life stage.
-It should not be based on the latest trend or what is happening in the market.
+Investing (with the exception of true investment experts) should always be a function of individual risk tolerance and life stage.
+It should not be based on the trends or what's happening in the market.

 It can be transformative for employees to take control of their finances (and to see their money grow).
 They will alleviate a major stressor in their lives—and ultimately be happier and more productive on the job.